Arnaud Beltrame: Homages

-Minister of the Interior Gérard Collomb, and then French President Emmanuel Macron, spoke of Beltrame's bravery and heroism.
+Minister of the Interior Gérard Collomb and French President Emmanuel Macron spoke of Beltrame's bravery and heroism.

 A national tribute was paid to Beltrame at Les Invalides on 27 March 2018 with Macron presiding.
 French flags and the banners of the Gendarmerie and the National Assembly were lowered to half-staff and many cities announced that streets, squares or buildings would be named in the colonel's honour.
+There are streets so named in Rosny-sous-Bois, Saint-Fargeau-Ponthierry, Mont-Saint-Aignan, Richwiller, and Provins.